MicrosoftDocs/well-architected/well-architected/oracle-iaas/reliability.md

 The appropriate storage for throughput (MBPs) for Oracle workload should be chosen.

 Another solution when your workload requires a high throughput is [Azure NetApp Files (ANF)](/azure/azure-netapp-files/azure-netapp-files-introduction).
-ANF is a third-Party Storage Solution (Silk, Flashgrid Storage).
+For more product information, see [Azure NetApp Files](https://azure.microsoft.com/en-us/products/netapp/)

 For any multi-tier systems using E and D series VMs, consider using [Proximity Placement Groups](/azure/virtual-machines/co-location) for more consistent performance between VMs.